-If you retire, or you work only in roles that do not require cover, take a break from practising, or switch indemnity or insurance providers, you will still need to make sure that you have appropriate cover for your past practising roles.
-If your policy was a claims-made policy, you must ensure that you secure appropriate 'run-off' cover.
-This is to enable patients to be compensated against events which occurred while you were still practising under a previous policy, including when some years have passed.
+If you retire, or you work only in roles that do not require cover, you will still need to make sure that you have appropriate cover for your past practising roles.
+This is because claims may arise some time after an event.
+If your policy was a claims-made policy, you must ensure that you secure appropriate run-off cover for claims relating to previous years.